What to Do in San Francisco for the 4th of July

 Giants Game

-At 1:05 p.m. on the Fourth of July, the San Francisco Giants will host the Seattle Mariners at Oracle Park.
-What could be more American than a baseball game!
+At 6:45 p.m. on Monday, July 7, the San Francisco Giants will host the Philadelphia Phillies at Oracle Park.
+What could be more American than a baseball game?

 Beyond SF

 All aboard the USS Hornet!
-One of the Bay Area’s most historic ships will be hosting a barbeque with live music and great food from 10 a.m. to 5 p.m. on the 4th of July.
-During the party, the rest of the museum will be open for viewing, where you can check out a real F-14 Tomcat (which you may recognize from Top Gun), Apollo space program artifacts, and the bunkers where sailors lived during World War II.
+One of the Bay Area’s most historic ships will be hosting a barbecue with live music and great food from 10 a.m. to 5 p.m. on the Fourth of July.
+During the party on this aircraft carrier, the rest of the museum will be open for viewing, where you can check out a real F-14 Tomcat (which you may recognize from Top Gun), Apollo space program artifacts, and the bunks where sailors lived during World War II.
 If you are in San Francisco, consider taking a ferry over to Alameda to attend the event.

-Head to Corte Madera Town Park for their annual 4th of July Parade and Festival, which will feature a performance by Mercy & The Heartbeats!
-The Parade and Festival will run from 9 a.m. to 5 p.m., and the concert will run from 1 to 4 p.m.
+Head to Corte Madera Town Park for their annual Fourth of July Parade and Festival.
+The parade is headlined by a marching band.
+The Parade and Festival will run from 10:30 a.m. to 4:30 p.m.

 To make the most out of your Fourth of July, find the perfect hotel near your favorite activities and interests.